Plant-based courses of millet, stuffed mushrooms on White House state dinner menu for India

 Modi spoke about the emphasis India has placed on education, integrating learning and training.
 “Our goal is to make this decade a ‘tech decade’ or ‘tech-ade,’” the prime minister said, speaking in Hindi.

-President Joe Biden, who invited Modi for the state visit, was flying back from California after spending Monday and Tuesday there raising money for his reelection campaign.
-The president returned to Washington later Wednesday, and he and the first lady were hosting Modi at the White House for a more intimate dinner before Thursday's splashier affair.
+President Joe Biden, who extended the state visit invitation to Modi, could not join the outing because he was flying back from California after raising money for his reelection campaign.
+The president returned to Washington in the evening and he and the first lady hosted Modi at the White House for a more intimate dinner before Thursday's splashier affair.

+As the official gift, the Bidens presented Modi with a handmade, antique American book galley from the early 20th century, the White House said.
+The president also gave Modi a vintage American camera and a hardcover book of American wildlife photography, while the first lady gave him a signed, first-edition copy of “Collected Poems of Robert Frost.”

 Despite deep differences with India over its record on human rights and its approach to Russia's war in Ukraine, Biden nevertheless extended to Modi the administration's third invitation for a state visit.
 With all the pomp and attention being paid to Modi, Biden hopes to firm up his relationship with the leader of a country the U.S. believes will be a pivotal force in Asia for decades to come.